rackerlabs/repose/repose-aggregator/components/datastores/README.md

 Repose uses "datastores" to store various data.

-By default, the local datastore is used.
-A distributed datastore can be turned on, which allows consisten data storage across multiple nodes in a cluster.
+By default, the local datastore is used, implemented as an in memory eh cache.
+A distributed datastore can be turned on, which allows consistent data storage across multiple nodes in a cluster.

 Datastores implement a specific API which defines behavior of datastores, outlined below:

     get(key) - access data associated with a specific key value

-    put(key, value) - stores a piece of data and associates it with a key value put(key, value, time, unit) can be used to specify a duration of time in specific units this gives a specific lifetime to the data
+    put(key, value) - stores a piece of data and associates it with a key value put(key, value, time, unit) can be used to specify a duration of the data's time to live in specific units.

     patch(key, value) - used to update a specific value in the datastore patch(key, value, time, unit) can be used to update a specific value in the datastore